cmeiklejohn/cmeiklejohn.github.io/_posts/2021-10-06-filibuster-2.markdown

 local development environment, with traditional mocking techniques.
-As far as a methodology for fault injection, we build on observations made by systems as early as [Ferrari (1995)](https://ieeexplore.ieee.org/document/364536/): that lower-level faults -- from hardware faults to operating system faults -- can be tested in the application layer by triggering the coorresponding application-level manifestation of that fault.
+As far as a methodology for fault injection, we build on observations made by systems as early as [Ferrari (1995)](https://ieeexplore.ieee.org/document/364536/): lower-level faults -- from hardware faults to operating system faults -- can be tested in the application layer by triggering the coorresponding application-level manifestation of that fault.
 As far as implementation is concerned, we follow in the path of systems like [LFI (2009)](https://ieeexplore.ieee.org/document/5270313) and [AFEX (2012)](https://dl.acm.org/doi/abs/10.1145/2168836.2168865)